ETO is a manufacturing process where the customer specifies what they want, and the manufacturing company designs and makes it.

 What is Engineer-to-Order?

-It Is often used when customers have requirements that are hard to meet using regular products.
+Engineer-to-Order is a term used in manufacturing.
+It refers to a process in which a custom or unique product is designed and manufactured specifically.
+It is often used when customers have requirements that are hard to meet using regular products.

 It can be a more expensive production process than traditional manufacturing, allowing customers to customize products for their specific needs.